allenai/embodied-clip/README.md

 # 📁 Files

 **main.py 👈.** Provides a starting snippet to easily set up the task, utilizing _rearrange_config.py_.
-This is intended to be the only file you to modify.
+This is intended to be the only file that you modify.

 **Static setup files👊.** These files help execute actions and load the scene: